 Mexico City travel guide by Earth Vagabonds

-Let’s start our Mexico City travel guide with getting around because things are spread out over the urban center.
+Let’s start our Mexico City travel guide with getting around because things are spread out over a huge urban center.
 The subway is easy to navigate.
 Look at the map here.

 An interesting point: there are subway cars for women only.
 Usually those cars are at the front of the platform.
 They are marked pink signs that say “women only.”
 Men can be dogs and women deserve peace.
 I so love Mexico.